-A Hall Strategy is needed to determine what changes, if any, should be made to the current level of provision.
-Development Quality Standard 2 Community Halls Bookable spaces include: Large multi-use space sufficient for 100 seated or 400 standing At least two smaller break-out rooms with power points and fumiture Toilets and handwashing facilities sufficient for 100 people Accessible toilets Disabled access into and around the hall including from the parking area Car parking for at least 30 vehicles within easy walk Good quality easy to dean kitchen facilities including: At least one oven Stove top or hob Sinks Zip Fridge Dishwasher or steriliser Microwave Benchtops for food preparation with access to several spare power points Cups/crockery/cutlery/plates/serving dishes Cleaning products Storage for cleaning equipment, furniture and any other shared equipment Individual secure equipment storage areas for regular users Fumiture: chairs and tables sufficient for 100 users Cleaning equipment: vacuum cleaner, buckets, mops, cloths Adequate heating and ventilation - check requirements against occupancy numbers, apply measurements in Building Code to determine heating requirements Safe, accessible power points Suitable flooring and floor coverings to provide for a variety of uses Current Building WOF Adequate interior lighting Exterior lighting at all entrances and exits for safe use at night Community noticeboard Clear signage and information about who to contact to use the facility, and clear instructions for users Development Quality Standard 3 Community Halls Bookable spaces include: Large multi-use space May also include smaller break-out room Toilets and handwashing facilities Accessible toilets Disabled access into and around the hall Car parking Easy to clean kitchen facilities including: Oven and stove top or hob Sink Zip Fridge Dishwasher or steriliser Microwave Benchtops for food preparation with access to several spare power points Cups/crockery/cutlery/plates/serving dishes Cleaning products Storage for cleaning equipment, furniture and any other shared equipment
+A Hall Strategy is peeded to determine what changes if any should be A Hall Strategy is needed to determine what changes, if any, should be made to the current level of provision.
+Development Quality Standard 2 Community Halls Bookable spaces include: Large multi-use space sufficient for 100 seated or 400 standing At least two smaller break-out rooms with power points and fumiture Toilets and handwashing facilities sufficient for 100 people Accessible toilets Disabled access into and around the hall including from the parking area Car parking for at least 30 vehicles within easy walk Good quality easy to dean kitchen facilities including: At least one oven Stove top or hob Sinks Zip Fridge Dishwasher or steriliser Microwave Benchtops for food preparation with access to several spare power points Cups/crockery/cutlery/plates/serving dishes Cleaning products Development Quality Standard 3 Community Halls Bookable spaces include: Large multi-use space May also include smaller break-out room Toilets and handwashing facilities Accessible toilets Disabled access into and around the hall Car parking Easy to clean kitchen facilities including: Oven and stove top or hob Sink Zip Fridge Dishwasher or steriliser Microwave Benchtops for food preparation with access to several spare power points Cups/crockery/cutlery/plates/serving dishes Cleaning products Storage for cleaning equipment, furniture and any other shared equipment

-Fumiture: chairs and tables Cleaning equipment Adequate heating and ventilation - check requirements against occupancy numbers, apply measurements in Building Code to determine heating requirements Safe, accessible power points Suitable hard wearing flooring Current Building WOF Adequate interior lighting Exterior lighting at all entrances and exits for safe use at night Community noticeboard Clear signage and information about who to contact to use the facility, and clear instructions for users Maintenance Operations Task Quality Standard 2 Community Halls Inspections 3-yearly condition assessment Annual inspection of specialist plumbing and electrical systems Annual BWOF Inspections of Specified Fire and safety systems where applicable Repairs and maintenance Unscheduled repairs and maintenance are carried out within a week of notification, where possible, and made safe within 24 hours if repairs can't be undertaken within a week Scheduled maintenance is carried out to an agreed timeframe.
-Amenity grass mowing Grass height maintained between 40mm and 80mm Stalks no more than 150mm Clippings to be evenly distributed (no clumps or windrows) and removed from paths and paved areas Edges are trimmed to the same standard as the turf, or a vegetation free strip is maintained: Around structures and along hard surfaces no more than 100mm Around trees and along boundary fences no more than 200mm Cleaning Regular cleaning of floors, kitchens and toilets after each use or weekly at a minimum Annual cleaning of entire building Maintenance Operations Task Quality Standard 3 Community Halls Inspections 3-yearly condition assessment Annual inspection of specialist plumbing and electrical systems Annual BWOF Inspections of specified Fire and safety systems where applicable Repairs and maintenance Unscheduled repairs and maintenance are carried out within a week of notification, where possible, and made safe within 24 hours if repairs can't be undertaken within a week Scheduled maintenance is carried out to an agreed timeframe Amenity grass mowing Grass height maintained between 50mm and 100mm Stalks no more than 300mm Clippings to be evenly distributed (no clumps or windrows) and removed from paths and paved areas
+Furniture: chairs and tables Cleaning equipment Adequate heating and ventilation - check requirements against occupancy numbers, apply measurements in Building Code to determine heating requirements Safe, accessible power points Suitable hard wearing flooring Current Building WOF Adequate interior lighting Exterior lighting at all entrances and exits for safe use at night Community noticeboard Clear signage and information about who to contact to use the facility, and clear instructions for users Maintenance Operations Task Quality Standard 2 Community Halls Inspections 3-yearly condition assessment Annual inspection of specialist plumbing and electrical systems Annual BWOF Inspections of Specified Fire and safety systems where applicable Repairs and maintenance Unscheduled repairs and maintenance are carried out within a week of notification, where possible, and made safe within 24 hours if repairs can't be undertaken within a week Scheduled maintenance is carried out to an agreed timeframe.
+Amenity grass mowing Grass height maintained between 40mm and 80mm Stalks no more than 150mm Clippings to be evenly distributed (no clumps or windrows) and removed from paths and paved areas Edges are trimmed to the same standard as the turf, or a vegetation free strip is maintained: Around structures and along hard surfaces no more than 100mm Around trees and along boundary fences no more than 200mm Cleaning Regular cleaning of floors, kitchens and toilets after each use or weekly at a minimum Applied cleaning of entire building.
+Maintenance Task Annual cleaning of entire building Quality Standard 3 Operations Community Halls Inspections 3-yearly condition assessment Annual inspection of specialist plumbing and electrical systems Annual BWOF Inspections of specified Fire and safety systems where applicable Repairs and maintenance Unscheduled repairs and maintenance are carried out within a week of notification, where possible, and made safe within 24 hours if repairs can't be undertaken within a week Scheduled maintenance is carried out to an agreed timeframe Amenity grass mowing Grass height maintained between 50mm and 100mm Stalks no more than 300mm Clippings to be evenly distributed (no clumps or windrows) and removed from paths and paved areas